 Surgent's Lease Accounting: The Impact of Changing Standards on Both Lessors and Lessees

 The effective date for ASU 2016-02, Leases (Topic 842) is finally here.
 The new standard eliminates one of the largest forms of off-balance sheet accounting and requires most leases to be brought onto the balance sheet irrespective of their classification as either financing or operating.
 The new guidance in ASC 842 also makes other changes in lease accounting for both lessees and lessors.
 This course will discuss the impact of these changing standards on both lessees and lessors and discusses recently issued updates to ASC 842.
-With 2022 here, now is time to get up to date on all that is going on with regard to lease accounting.
+Now is time to get up to date on all that is going on with regard to lease accounting.

 - Outcomes of the recent FASB and IASB Joint Project related to Leases